English Classes for the Community (CLB 1-4)

 Language Classes for Refugee Young Adults

-These classes are for refugee young adults aged 18-30 who want to prepare for the Adult Learning Program to get their high school equivalency.
-There are 2 levels in this program.
+ISANS offers classes for refugee young adults aged 18-30 who want to prepare for the Adult Learning Program to get their high school equivalency.
+There are two levels in this program: CLB Literacy/1 and CLB 2/3.

 In this program, you will